What Is Alcohol Rehab?

 Individuals diagnosed by a psychiatrist as having both a mental health disorder and alcohol use disorder, are known as having a dual diagnosis.

-2018 research by Public Health England indicates that 54% of people receiving help for addiction to alcohol also need mental health treatment.
+2018 research by Public Health England indicates that 54% of people receiving help for addiction to alcohol, also need mental health treatment.

-An alcoholic relapses if they re-use alcohol following treatment.
+A person relapses if they re-use alcohol following treatment.

 People typically view an alcoholic as either "relapsed" or "in recovery," however this binary definition is being challenged.

 Researchers are increasingly redefining relapse as a spectrum, instead of binary definition.

 A treatment facility will normally discourage people from social contact with individuals who still consume alcohol.

 Self-distancing from old social peers helps to remove the conditions which first gave rise to addiction.

 In recovery, social life can continue, but usually means trying to connect with more positive influences.

 A 2011 study suggests that regular aftercare attendance is an important factor in lower levels of drug and alcohol misuse 6 months after treatment.